Terry stop: Racial disparities

-Kramer and Remster found that there is a 27% increase in likelihood of black civilians experiencing force at a stop compared to a white person, and a 28% increase in likelihood that the officer would draw their gun.
-Even when the police did not stop the civilians on account of criminal behavior, black civilians are still 29% more likely to experience force compared to their white counterparts.
-Young civilians are also more likely to experience force compared to older civilians.
+One study suggested a 27% increase in the likelihood of black people experiencing force during a stop compared to a white person, and a 28% increase in likelihood that the officer would draw their gun.
+The study also determined that even during consensual stops, blacks are 29% more likely to experience force than other racial groups.
+Young people were found more likely to experience force compared to older people.
 In New York City between 1996 and 2000, there was a disproportionate number of complaints by blacks about officers' use of force.
-Governmental and nongovernmental organizations investigations have confirmed that police-perpetrated abuse has affected a sizeable number of civilians, especially blacks.
-Vrij and Winkel state that because black and white people have different styles of nonverbal communication, officers are more likely to interpret the actions of black people as fidgety, to use a greater range of voice and pitch, and to avoid eye contact with the officer, which causes the officer to treat them with suspicion.
+Governmental and nongovernmental organizations investigations have confirmed that police-perpetrated abuse has affected many people of all races.
+Another study blamed variances in types of nonverbal communication among races as a factor influencing some officers' suspicions.

-A stronger police presence and more respect towards the residents are simultaneously desired in poor, minority neighborhoods.
-According to Cooper, police officers will attempt to use their power to enforce their masculinity.
-A majority of police officers are men, and the majority of civilians stopped are also men.
-Because of this, police officers are susceptible to the phenomena of the culture of honor stance and hypermasculinity, in which they are more prone to physical aggression in order to protect their social standing.
-This can result in police brutality, especially towards men of color.
-This can also explain why police officers tend to punish for disrespect, as a question of their authority is a challenge to their manhood.
+A 2009 study theorized that police officers could use their power to enforce their masculinity.
+Because most police officers and detainees are men, officers are susceptible to the culture of honor stance and hypermasculinity, in which they are more prone to physical aggression in order to protect their social standing.